nate-78/EBS-v2-API/HOW_TO_BUY_CERTIFICATE.md

 After completing the purchase, the Certificate Authority will provide you with the certificate file.
 This is typically a file with a `.pfx` or `.p12` extension, and it will be protected by a password that you create.

-This `.pfx` file and its password are what we will need to run the Proof-of-Concept and the final application.
+This `.pfx` file and its password are what we will need to complete and test the application.